ghc-proposals/ghc-proposals/proposals/0000-typeerrormessages.rst

  Expected something of type [E] but the expression below has type [A].
- [E] (expected type goes here, for example: [Char]) [A] (actual type goes here, for example: Char)
+ [E] (expected type goes here, for example: [Char]) [A] (actual type goes here, for example: Char) unifying
 **Notes:**
 •   Relevant bindings will be printed as usual.

 •   Expression in question will still be printed as usual at the bottom of the message.

-•   "In the argument..." statements will not be removed

-•   "In the type signature..." statements will not be removed

 Effect and Interactions
 -----------------------
 The removal of the extra context phrases will significantly shorten the type error messages, making for more digestible feedback for GHC users.
 The new tagging format of the “expected vs. actual” phrases serves to establish a clearer distinction between the two mismatched types in question, allowing for easier debugging and tool integration.

+--removing the context functions will reduce the size of the code!!

 Costs and Drawbacks
 -------------------
 If anyone finds the "In the..." context phrases helpful or in general likes the current error messages as they are, they will probably be unhappy with this change.
 However, I believe that this change will greatly improve the learnability of haskell for beginners.

+-- users will need to get used to the new format and experience some disorientation

 Alternatives
 ------------